-This action would increase the assessment obligation imposed on handlers.
+This action increases the assessment obligation imposed on handlers.
 While assessments impose some additional costs on handlers, the costs are minimal and uniform on all handlers.
 Some of the additional costs may be passed on to producers.
-However, these costs would be offset by the benefits derived by the operation of the marketing order.
+However, these costs are offset by the benefits derived by the operation of the marketing order.
 In addition, the Committee's meeting was widely publicized throughout the fresh prune industry and all interested persons were invited to attend the meeting and participate in Committee deliberations on all issues.
 Like all Committee meetings, the June 3, 1998, meeting was a public meeting and all entities, both large and small, were able to express views on this issue.
-Finally, interested persons are invited to submit information on the regulatory and informational impacts of this action on small businesses.

-This proposed rule would impose no additional reporting or recordkeeping requirements on either small or large winter pear handlers.
+This rule imposes no additional reporting or recordkeeping requirements on either small or large fresh prune handlers.
 As with all Federal marketing order programs, reports and forms are periodically reviewed to reduce information requirements and duplication by industry and public sector agencies.